Joseph Lister: Fathers death

 Within a month of Lister's Edinburgh appointment, his father who was 84 became seriously ill.
 He had been planning a visit to Upton the following week and had written a letter on 12 September, that unbeknownst to him, was his last letter to his father.
 When his father took a turn for the worse, he rushed south to spend the last few days with him.
 Joseph Jackson Lister died on 24 October 1869.
+When the family belongings were split up, many of the books went to Lister.
+The house at Upton was sold in January 1870.

-In October 1969, the Listers moved across to Edinburgh first staying at a furnished house at 7 Abercromby Place before moving to 9 Charlotte Square in the New Town, Edinburgh six months later.
+In October 1869, the Listers moved across to Edinburgh, first staying at a furnished house at 7 Abercromby Place.

 Address

-On 8 November, Lister held his first lecture as professor, "An introductory Lecture (On the Causation of Putrefaction and Fermentation)".

-In Edinburgh, his primary objectives were to perfect the design of his dressings, improve the reliability of antiseptics and apply his technique to an ever wider class of operations.
-He selected cases of the repair of bone deformities and rewiring of fractures where the union had malformed while healing.
+On 8 November 1869, Lister held his first introductory lecture at Edinburgh medical school, "An introductory Lecture (On the Causation of Putrefaction and Fermentation)" where he elaborated on the nature of germs, as a rebuttal of Bennett's theory.
+Lister opened the lecture by paying tribute to his mentor, Syme, then told his students the importance of clinical practice.
+Then he turned to an examination of the germ theory, the scientific method and then explained the reasons for the comprehensive rejection of the theory of spontaneous generation, introduced his flasks and described how they proved the germ theory.